c4tom/DreamDevBox/docs/readings/available-container.rst

 Core container
 ==============

-These container are well integrated into the Devilbox intranet and are considered core container:
+These container are well integrated into the DreamDevBox intranet and are considered core container:

 .. include:: /_includes/snippets/core-container.rst